AspiringArtificer/pokemon-essentials-template/README.md

 tools/eevee -- This points to a fork of the eevee Github project.
 This tool is used to extract rxdata files into .rb files that can be version controlled and are human readable.

 src/mkxp-z -- This points to a fork of the mkxp-z source, the binary that pokemon-essentials runs on in place of the original rmxp engine.
 You can use this to build the Game.exe directly for Linux, Windows, or MacOS.
 Currently, this is all done in the submodule with no real project integration.
+Technically, you could set this up to cross-compile from Linux/Mac to Windows to do 100% of development on a single OS, but I've just used WSL at this point for simplicity.

 ### Existing Projects
 If you're converting an existing project, the local setup setup instructions should be compatible, with a few exceptions: